St. Mary's Episcopal Church (Flandreau, South Dakota)

 St. Mary's Episcopal Church, also known as the Flandreau Indian School Chapel, is a historic church on North Crescent Street in Flandreau, South Dakota.

-It was built in 1879 and was added to the National Register in 2001.
+It was built in 1879 and was determined eligible for listing in the National Register in 2001.
+It was not listed due to the owner objecting.

 It is one of numerous historic sites in Flandreau, one of South Dakota's oldest cities.